Planning Your Hike to Europe – Russell Tours

 - Google tracks you so be sure to delete the browser history regularly or you will probably be looking at higher fares as you search the same sites.
 Be sure to also delete them from Google accounts such as Gmail and other tools you may be using from Google.
 Google has acquired the core fair setting and posting site for all airlines so they really know what you are doing here.
 Try using different browsers.
 Don’t log into your Gmail account when doing searches.
 Use your phone.
 The idea is to mix it up enough so the Web hosting, airline and other players in-between are not “in for the fix”.

-The last thing you need when you are heading off on a trip to Europe is to hit delays and to fly at the wrong time so you body takes longer to adjust than it otherwise could.
+The last thing you need when you are heading off on a trip to Europe is to hit delays and to fly at the wrong time so your body takes longer to adjust.

 Experts say fly mid-week.
 By flying midweek you miss a large contingent of people who are clogging up the airports with local or other flights related to business and school or work schedules.
 By leaving on a Tuesday (optimal) you may cut your in-transit time by as much as 30%.
 Picking the right hour to fly is another important secret.